alpacahq/alpaca-docs/content/api-references/accounts/accounts.md

 | `postal_code`    | [].contact | {{<hint info>}}Optional{{</hint>}} |                                                                                 |

 - Partners are responsible for submitting updated documents as required by the updates being made
-- Guidance for Form W-8BEN on changes in circumstance can be found at https://www.irs.gov/instructions/iw8ben
+- Guidance for Form W-8BEN on changes in circumstance can be found [here](https://www.irs.gov/instructions/iw8ben)
 - Letters sent to customers on address changes should blind carbon copy (bcc) support@alpaca.markets

 **Identity**